Rohith0009/YT-Spammer-Purge/README.md

 ## Installation

-If using the python script version (not the exe), there is a requirements.txt with necessary modules.
+If using the python script version (not the exe), there is a requirements.txt with the necessary modules.
 Created with Python 3.9.7

 Either way, you DO need to acquire your own API credentials file to access the YouTube API - [See Instructions Here][API Key].